apollographql/apollo-kotlin-execution/Writerside/topics/federation.md

 }
 ```

-## Defining federated resolvers
+## Defining entity resolvers

-In order to support the `_entities` field, federation requires a resolver that can resolve an entity from its key field.
+In order to support the `_entities` field, federation requires a resolver that can resolve an entity from its key fields.

 You can add one by defining a `resolve` function on the companion object: